tommyvsfu1/Leetcode/Tree/2509/README.txt

-We can iterativly list the path to each node, and compare the path to calculate the distance.
+We repeatedly move the larger node upward (x = x / 2) until both nodes meet at their LCA.
+The total number of moves counts the path length, and adding 1 gives the cycle length.